Gamma Pavonis

 Gamma Pavonis, Latinized from γ Pavonis, is a star in the southern circumpolar constellation of Pavo.
 With an apparent visual magnitude of 4.22, it is a fourth-magnitude star and thereby visible to the naked eye.
-From parallax observations with the Hipparcos satellite, the distance to this star has been estimated at 30.20 ly.
+From parallax observations with the Gaia satellite, the distance to this star has been measured at 30.20 ly.
 It is drifting closer to the Sun with a radial velocity of −30 km/s.

-Compared to the Sun, this star has a 21% greater mass and a 15% larger radius.
-It is a brighter star with 152% of the Sun's luminosity, which is it radiating from the outer envelope at an effective temperature of 6,112 K. The stellar classification of F9 V puts it in the class of F-type main sequence stars that generate energy through the nuclear fusion of hydrogen at the core.
+The stellar classification of F9 V puts it in the class of F-type main sequence stars that generate energy through the nuclear fusion of hydrogen at the core.
 It is a metal-poor star, which means it has a low abundance of elements heavier than helium.
-Age estimates range from a low of a billion years up to 7.25 billion years.
-Gamma Pavonis is orbiting through the Milky Way at an unusually high peculiar velocity relative to nearby stars.
+This star has about 93% of the Sun's mass, and about 106% its radius.
+It is a brighter star with 146% of the Sun's luminosity, which is it radiating from the outer envelope at an effective temperature of 6,168 K. Its age is estimated at 5.9 billion years.

-This star has rank 14 on TPF-C's top 100 target stars to search for a rocky planet in the Habitable Zone, approximately 1.2 AU, or a little beyond an Earth-like orbit.
+This star had rank 14 on TPF-C's top 100 target stars to search for a rocky planet in the Habitable Zone, approximately 1.2 AU, or a little beyond an Earth-like orbit.